santarl/VitaOxiPad/README.md

 **VitaOxiPad** is a [client-server application](https://en.wikipedia.org/wiki/Client%E2%80%93server_model) that turns your PS Vita into (almost) a DualShock 4.
 The PS Vita acts as a server to which the PC client will be connected within the local network (WiFi).

-The gamepad chosen for emulation was a DualShock 4 v1 (`vendor: 0x054C`, `product: 0x05C4`) connected via USB.
-This allows to support a large number of Windows games without any fixes.

 ## Installation

 To set up VitaOxiPad, follow these steps: